 All year groups have access to the online platform Unifrog where they can explore education and training pathways, apprenticeships and FE Colleges, with best practice guides to applications, personal statement writing, CV writing.
 Access to all UK university websites and information on applying to university in Europe, Canada, US, Australia and New Zealand.

 WHS collates regular and systematic evaluation and feedback from students, employers and training providers through questionnaires and surveys sent out after each activity.
 This information is then used to assess and help develop the WHS careers programme.
-To further assess the impact of the careers programme at WHS, we are in the process of updating the regular ‘End of Year Survey’ for parents
+To further assess the impact of the careers programme at WHS, we have updated the regular ‘End of Year Survey’ for parents.

 We also track destinations of students leaving WHS in Year 11 and Year 13.